Streamlining construction payroll management Tips for small firms

 Financial stability.

 Regular payroll management helps construction companies keep track of costs like wages, taxes, and benefits.
 This information is essential for budgeting, forecasting, and financial reporting.
 The construction industry has seen steady wage growth due to a shortage of labour.
-As of May 2024, the average hourly pay for construction workers is $25.16, according to the Bureau of Labor Statistics (BLS).
+As of April 2025, the National Minimum Wage for workers aged 21–22 is £12.00 per hour, and the National Living Wage for workers aged 23+ is £15.00 per hour.

 Evaluating current payroll methods